- Home

 3. To cover day-to-day living costs

-Even in normal times, using the equity released from your home to boost your income is a popular choice, especially for those who find themselves asset rich but cash poor when they reach retirement.
+Even when inflation is low, using the equity released from your home to boost your income is a popular choice, especially for those who find themselves asset-rich but cash-poor when they reach retirement.

 4. To give money to family or friends